live-wire/journal/README.md

 ---
 `July 11, 2021`
+#### Open Policy Agents
+- In Kubernetes, Admission Controllers enforce policies on objects during create, update, and delete operations.
+Admission control is fundamental to policy enforcement in Kubernetes.
+For example, by deploying OPA as an **admission controller** you can:
+    - Require specific labels on all resources.
+    - Require container images come from the corporate image registry.
+    - Require all Pods specify resource requests and limits.
+    - Prevent conflicting Ingress objects from being created.
+    - Admission controllers can also mutate incoming objects.

+By deploying OPA as a **mutating admission controller** you can:
+    - Inject sidecar containers into Pods.
+    - Set specific annotations on all resources.
+    - Rewrite container images to point at the corporate image registry.
+    - Include node and pod (anti-)affinity selectors on Deployments.

+---
+`July 11, 2021`
 #### Functional Programming & Scala
 - Following a book by Paul Chiusana, Runar Bjarnason, Martin Odersky.
 - Functional programming is a restriction on how we write programs, but not on what programs we can express.